 A comfortable bed and well-appointed bathroom usually top the list for a high-end hotel stay.
 But a growing number of lodging options in Missouri offer far more than luxurious sheets and spa-inspired amenities.
-Boutique hotels featuring museum-quality artwork, cutting-edge design and other artistic touches – plus one-of-a-kind restaurants and lounges – make for an unforgettable stay in the Show-Me State.
+Boutique hotels featuring museum-quality artwork, cutting-edge design and other art-inspired touches – plus one-of-a-kind restaurants and lounges – make for an unforgettable stay in the Show-Me State.

 Angad Arts Hotel immerses guests in a creative environment that embraces the visual arts, fashion and fine dining.
 It's the first hotel in the world where you can reserve luxury accommodations based on the colors of the rainbow.
 Located in the heart of St. Louis' Grand Center Arts District, the hotel offers rooms bathed in color to reflect a specific emotion.
-Choose from Passion Red, Tranquility Blue, Happy Yellow or Green Rejuvenation.
+Choose from Passionate Red, Tranquility Blue, Happy Yellow or Green Rejuvenation.

 Hotel Vandivort describes its public spaces as downtown Springfield's living room – a place where you can unplug and socialize or plug-in and get some work done.
 Featuring cast-iron pillars, hand-crafted light fixtures and multiple fireplaces, the open floor plan is furnished with communal tables crafted from 100-year-old wood reclaimed from the historic building that houses the hotel.
 Lounge areas with secluded seating were designed to meet a multitude of needs and nurture a creative culture and vibrant social space.

 The hotel is located in a 1906 building that was once home to Springfield's Masonic Temple.
 After serving as office space, a theater and various other purposes, the building now offers 50 guest rooms featuring contemporary design.
 The hotel restaurant, The Order, serves locally inspired cuisine, including craft cocktails and gourmet brunch, seven days a week.
-Be sure take a selfie in the restroom where the lighting casts a complementary glow (Google it – it's a thing!)
+Be sure to take a selfie in the restroom where the lighting casts a complementary glow.
+(Google it – it's a thing!)

 The hotel museum is free and open to the public year-round.
 Guided tours are offered at 5 p.m. every Wednesday and Friday.
 The hotel itself has 120 rooms with contemporary furnishings and original artwork.
 Fine dining is offered at The Savoy at 21c.
 The oldest restaurant in Kansas City, the Savoy has hosted many notable guests, including President Harry Truman whose favorite booth is preserved in the historic lounge.